vulkano-rs/vulkano-www/content/guide/compute_pipeline/compute_pipeline.md

 ## Embedding the GLSL code in the Rust code

 Now that we've written the shader in GLSL, we're going to be compiling the shaders *at application compile-time*.
-We'll accomplish this using `vulkano-shaders`, which is a procedural macro that manages the compile-time compilation of GLSL into SPIR-V and generation of associated rust code.
+We'll accomplish this using `vulkano-shaders` which is a procedural macro that manages the compile-time compilation of GLSL into SPIR-V and generation of associated rust code.

 To use `vulkano-shaders`, we first have to add a dependency: